Dear readers of ADxS.org, please forgive the disruption.

 • Learning

-The GR-9β haplotype of the glucocorticoid receptor gene NR3C1 causes increased GRβ expression30 and has been associated with ADHD.31 However, the GRβ variant does not bind cortisol, is transcriptionally inactive, and is considered a dominant-negative inhibitor of the functional GRα variant.32 The GR-9β-stabilizing polymorphism has been associated with increased ACTH and cortisol stress responses33
+The GR-9β haplotype of the glucocorticoid receptor gene NR3C1 causes increased GRβ expression30 and has been associated with ADHD.31 However, the GRβ variant does not bind cortisol, is transcriptionally inactive and is considered a dominant-negative inhibitor of the functional GRα variant.32 The GR-9β-stabilizing polymorphism has been associated with an increased ACTH and cortisol stress response33

-In contrast, the Bcll GG haplotype of GR showed a flattened cortisol stress response in males and a greatly increased cortisol stress response in females (although the subjects were all using hormonal contraception)33
+In contrast, the Bcll GG haplotype of the GR showed a flattened cortisol stress response in men and a greatly increased cortisol stress response in women (although the test subjects were all using hormonal contraception)33

-Prolonged stress exposure decreases GR expression.
-This could cause a decreased negative feedback of the HPA axis.
-A slower decline in cortisol levels to baseline after an acute stressor was observed, i.e., a prolonged time to recovery34
+Prolonged stress reduces GR expression.
+This could result in reduced negative feedback from the HPA axis.
+A slower decline in cortisol levels to baseline after an acute stressor was observed, i.e. a longer time to recovery34

 The nuclear receptor called SXR in humans occurs in several subtypes.
 PRX.1 binds